ande3577/redmine_advanced_git_permissions/README.markdown

 Rules obey the following precedence:

 1. Illegal refs
+2. Private ref
-2. Protected refs
+3. Protected refs
-3. Public refs
+4. Public refs

 A default rule can be used to set the permissions on a ref that does not match any rule.
 Rules can be defined either to be an exact match or a regular